Xetera/ftp-uploader/README.md

 # Bunny-Uploader
-Small script for automatically uploading screenshots in the clipboard to bunny cdn
+Small script for automatically uploading screenshots in the clipboard to bunny CDN

+#### Now with 🤴🥶😙🤝👳💑 support

 Only available for linux and maybe mac? not sure.
 If you're on Windows just use [ShareX](https://getsharex.com/) you don't have to mess with silly scripts like these.